tendermint/tendermint/docs/architecture/adr-010-crypto-changes.md

 ### Hash Functions

-Tendermint currently uses RIPEMD160 universally as a hash function, most notably in its Merkle tree implementation.
+Tendermint uses RIPEMD160 universally as a hash function, most notably in its Merkle tree implementation.

 RIPEMD160 was chosen because it provides the shortest fingerprint that is long enough to be considered secure (ie. birthday bound of 80-bits).
 It was also developed in the open academic community, unlike NSA-designed algorithms like SHA256.